Yorkshireman/yorkshireman.github.io/_posts/2016-05-03-rack-and-rack-middleware.md

 ------
 Rack provides a minimal interface between between webservers supporting Ruby and Ruby frameworks.
 Using Rack you can write a Rack Application.

-Rack will pass the Environment hash (a Hash consisting of CGI-like headers) to your Rack Application which can use things contained in this hash to do whatever it wants.
+Rack will pass the Environment hash (a Hash, contained inside a HTTP request from a client, consisting of CGI-like headers) to your Rack Application which can use things contained in this hash to do whatever it wants.

 What is a Rack Application?
 ------